 There are many similarities to understand when comparing short versus long term disability insurance options.
 Understanding which is better starts by understanding features they share in common such as percentage of income replacement, disability definitions, and any versus own occupation definitions.

-Both long and short term disability insurance are designed to replace a portion of your income.
+Both long and short term disability insurance are designed to replace a portion of your income in the event of a covered accident or illness.
 Both policy types may replace a fixed percentage (often sixty to sixty six percent) of your salary, up to a fixed monthly amount.
 The percentage configuration is designed to prevent over-insurance, and works the same way for both policy types.
 Long term policies may have a slightly higher hard dollar cap.

 The disability definitions are often very similar as well.
 There will be a policy definitions for total, partial, and recurrent disabilities.
 Each company employs different language, so be sure to read the outline of coverage for a more valid comparison.